yanganto/relayer-game/README.md

 - if the blocks in samples greater than 1, the serial **blocks** should cover one of the submission in before round

 Here is the pseudo code on rpc handler of chain
-> if submission greater than 1
+> if submission round greater than 1
 > &emsp;check the submisstion cover one of submission in before round
 >
 > validate blocks